 - Loss of affection or companionship

 South Carolina does not have a cap on most damages that may be awarded.
 However, there is a cap on the non-economic damages of certain medical malpractice claims ($350,000), as well as a cap on claims against the government ($300,000).
+These claims are adjusted each year for inflation.
+Most recently in 2022, the cap has been adjusted to $512,773.
 Lastly, claims are time-sensitive, as you must file most lawsuits within three years from the date of the accident.

 Involved in a Car Accident?
 Talk to a South Carolina Attorney Today